The Best Commercial Property Insurance Companies for 2026

 Coverage Options & Policy Limits

 Liberty Mutual offers tailored policy solutions for small, midsize, and larger businesses.
 Liberty Mutual makes it easy to obtain commercial property coverage that includes industry-specific property endorsements.
-Liberty Mutual also offers additional coverages for larger businesses, including enhanced coverage for shipping cargo and equipment breakdowns.
+Liberty Mutual also offers additional coverage options for larger businesses, including enhanced coverage for shipping cargo and equipment breakdowns.

 One of Liberty Mutual’s strongest benefits is its risk control services, which are included in many of its property policies.
 Liberty Mutual has an extensive library of training materials and self-assessments to identify potential property risks to your business and also offers consultations with risk management specialists by phone, email, or—for the most complex coverages—in person.